nodejs/node/doc/api/crypto.md

 <!-- YAML
 added: v2.3.0
 -->

-Returns an array with the names of the supported elliptic curves.
+- Returns: {string[]} An array with the names of the supported elliptic curves.

 Example: